tj-actions/verify-changed-files/README.md

              **/*.jpeg
              !*.sql

-      - name: Run step only when files change.
+      - name: Run step only when any of the above files change.
         if: steps.verify-changed-files.outputs.files_changed == 'true'
         run: |
           echo "Changed files: ${{ steps.verify-changed-files.outputs.changed_files }}"